naasking/Algebra.NET/README.md

 Rewrite tries to recursively unify the Identity's left hand side with the current term using TryUnify.
-On success, the 'bindings' array will have ebeen populated with the substitutions to perform, so it substitutes the bindings into the identity's right hand side to generate the new term.
+On success, the 'bindings' array will have been populated by TryUnify with the substitutions to perform, so it substitutes the bindings into the identity's right hand side to generate the new term.

 There are only 3 term types: constants, variables and binary